Feature Friday: The Evolution of Agencies and Market Research

 Guest interview with Andy Prakken

 We often write about different ways agencies can use market research, all from a researcher’s point-of-view.
 Today we flip the script.
 We have the esteem privilege of hearing about the evolution of agencies and the current and future role of market research, all from an agency point-of-view.
-The following is an interview with Andy Prakken, former EVP/Chief Media Officer at Team Detroit and current President at Prakken Marketing & Media LLC.
+The following is an interview with Andy Prakken, Executive Vice President, Chief Integration Officer/Business Intelligence at Duffey Petrosky.

 How have Advertising Agencies evolved over the past 10-15 years?
 And how have changing client needs impacted the evolution?

 During the 90's, as ad agencies grew larger through acquisitions, they unbundled their offerings to increase revenue.
 As an example, they extracted and consolidated their media operations into stand-alone structures.
 This also included CRM, digital and other individual disciplines as well.

 By doing so, unbundling services allowed greater scale, expertise and increased negotiating leverage.
 It also allowed agencies to acquire new business through specific disciplines such as media only as the AOR—Agency of Record.

 At the same time, clients found this business model highly attractive since it allowed them to pick and choose services from varying companies—creating an even sharper competitive edge.

 However, by unbundling services, it created integration challenges such as silo-type organizations that would operate under separate P&L structures and therefore pushing them to work independently from one another.
 At the same time this also forced competition for a larger share of the client's overall marketing budget.
 Ultimately though, this behavior impeded both collaboration as well as coordination.